mediocregopher/radix/README.md

 Radix
 =====

-Radix is an asynchronous Redis client for Go.
+Radix is a Redis client for Go.

 ## Installation